Carlos Correa Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.86).
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.97).

-- Guardians pitchers combine to give up 146 home runs (1.1 per game), the fourth-fewest in the league.
+- The Guardians allow the eighth-fewest home runs in baseball (152 total, 1.1 per game).

-- His last time out came for the Los Angeles Angels on Monday when the righty threw 5 2/3 innings against the Philadelphia Phillies, surrendering five earned runs while giving up four hits.
+- The right-hander's most recent time out came on Wednesday against the Minnesota Twins, when he threw five innings, surrendering two earned runs while giving up four hits.

+- The 24-year-old has an ERA of 3.03, with 9 strikeouts per nine innings, in 22 games this season.
+Opponents are batting .237 against him.

 © 2023 Data Skrive.
 All rights reserved.